rjbernaldo/dev-support-analysis/README.md

 - Not really prioritized
 - No time for investigation (since like I said, you had a feature to ship)

-## Problem of dev support:
+## Problems of dev support:
 - *SLOW* - All requests, even simple ones like change email go through tickets (good for devs, bad for ops)

-- *BUGS NEVER GET FIXED* - All bugs/fixes discovered need to go through the product backlog (which has over a thousand entries) before a developer can get to it
+- *BUGS NEVER GET FIXED* - All bugs/fixes discovered need to go through the backlog (which has over a thousand entries) before a developer can get to it

 - *DANGEROUS* - Most tasks are accomplished via the rails console (easy to get something wrong, one mistake can cause an outage)